The Ultimate Vegan Getaway: The Stanford Inn

-VegNews' co-founder Colleen Holland explores the coast of Northern California—the perfect setting for an amazing b&b with an even more impressive restaurant.
+Explore the coast of Northern California with VegNews' Colleen Holland—the perfect setting for an amazing b&b with an incredible vegan restaurant.

 The Stanford Inn might be the ultimate vegan getaway.
-Imagine breathtaking views, four-poster beds, in-room fireplaces, an afternoon wine-and-dessert buffet, organic gardens, walking paths, and greenhouse-enclosed swimming pool covered with bougainvillea.
-Striking a rare balance between elegance and rustic charm, the inn is also known for its companion animal hospitality: Dogs and cats are always welcome, as evidendenced by stainless steel water bowls dotted throughout the property.
+Imagine breathtaking ocean views, four-poster beds, in-room fireplaces, afternoon wine-and-dessert service, organic gardens, bedside vegan cookies, a wellness center, cooking classes, and a greenhouse-enclosed swimming pool covered with bougainvillea.
+Striking a rare balance between elegance and rustic charm, the inn is also known for its companion animal hospitality: dogs and cats are always welcome, as evidenced by stainless steel water bowls dotted throughout the property.
 If vegetarians need one more reason to return time and again to this seaside oasis, it's the food.
 Attached to the 41-room inn is what may be one of the most innovative, yet undiscovered, vegan gems in the country—Ravens' Restaurant.

-I start with two of chef Kyle Evans' small plates, an Indian Crepe (roasted yams wrapped in an Indian-spiced crepe) and his signature King Trumpet Crab Cakes (pan-fried mushroom and zucchini cakes with vegan sour cream and capers).
+I start with two small plates—the Indian Crepe (roasted yams wrapped in an Indian-spiced crepe) and the restaurant's signature King Trumpet Crab Cakes (pan-fried mushroom and zucchini cakes with vegan sour cream and capers).
 I then move on to one of the most popular dishes on the menu—the Roasted Beet Salad made with just-harvested beets from the inn's garden drizzled with a sumptuous Meyer lemon vinaigrette.
 The personal-size pizzetta and Caesar Salad are also popular.
 The Ravens' Caesar boasts a creative take on the typically anchovy-laden dressing using nori flakes to achieve a seafood flavor, sans fish.

 As a dessert fanatic, I am not capable of ending a fancy meal without something sweet, and the Ravens' delivers—big time.
 My absolute must-have finale is the Pecan Torte, a rich, gooey pecan-pie fililng in a shortbread crust served with maple ice cream.
 Just as good is the Ravens' Chocolate Tart (double-chocolate walnut crust filled with cocoa mousse and raspberry coulis) and the Red Bananas Foster (red bananas caramelized with rum and brown sugar with scoops of cashew-vanilla, coconut-chocolate, and strawberry ice cream).
 See what I mean about the perfect vacation?